Skip to main content

 Partners and community engagement

-The Flood Mitigation Council of Eastwick (FMCE) and the Office of Sustainability are co-creating the Eastwick Flood Resilience Strategy.
-The FMCE is made up of neighborhood residents who meet monthly to give input on the flood strategy design.
+The Flood Mitigation Council of Eastwick (FMCE) and the Office of Sustainability have co-created the Eastwick Flood Resilience Strategy.
+The FMCE is made up of 10 neighborhood residents who meet monthly to guide the flood strategy design.

-A team of experts, led by the engineering firm Arcadis, is leading the technical work.
-They are developing designs with guidance from the FMCE the Eastwick community.
+A team of experts, led by the engineering firm Arcadis, conducted the technical work.
+They developed designs with guidance from the FMCE and the Eastwick community.

-The project is funded by a combination of grants, including from the Federal Emergency Management Agency (FEMA) and the William Penn Foundation.
+The project is supported by a combination of funds, including from the Federal Emergency Management Agency (FEMA), the William Penn Foundation, and the City of Philadelphia.

 Get involved